moj-analytical-services/user-guidance/source/documentation/static-app.md

 # Deploying a static webapp

+⚠️ New app deployments are currently paused until at least the beginning of 2023.
+If you have an existing app that requires redeployment, please raise an issue in [this repo](https://github.com/moj-analytical-services/analytical-platform-applications/issues) with the template Redeploy App Request. ⚠️

 There are two ways to deploy a static webapp.
+The above applies only to Option 1 (see below).
+If you wish to update the content of an s3 proxy app, this will still be possible via making updates to your file(s) in s3.

 ## Choice of Static Web App Deployment